 Suction filters, located between the reservoir and pump, offer the attractive benefit of filtering the oil before it reaches the pump.
 A good theory that may not work out so well in practice if the filter element is not properly selected and changed regularly.
-Remember, it is important that the pump inlet not be restricted and anything, including a filter, on the inlet side adds to the restriction the oil must get through to get to the pump.
-Some piston pump applications may require a 3 micron suction filter and either a charge pump or pressurized breather cap.
-The rule of thumb for sizing a suction filter size is four times system flow.
+Remember, it is important that the pump inlet not be restricted and anything, including a filter, on the inlet side adds to the work the pump must do to draw oil from the reservoir.
+Some piston pump applications may require a 3μ suction filter and either a charge pump or pressurized breather cap.
+The rule of thumb for sizing a suction filter size is 4 times system flow.

 Pressure filters are located on the outlet (pressure) side of the pump and prevent wear generated contaminate particles from entering valves, cylinders, and motors.
 The addition of pressure accelerates the damage that contaminates cause.
-Pressure filters are expensive, however, in mobile applications they are mainly found in closed center, piston pump systems.
+Pressure filters are expensive, however, and in mobile applications are mainly found in closed center, piston pump systems.

-Return filters are the most common type found in truck-mounted hydraulic systems.
+Return filters are the most common type found in truck mounted hydraulic systems.
 Return filters are readily available, inexpensive, and easy to service.
 Replacement canister elements are often interchangeable between manufacturers.
 The most common is a 10 micron, spin-on type.
-The rule of thumb for filter size is to specify the filter for two times system flow.
+The rule of thumb for filter size is to specify the filter for 2 times system flow.

-Filter carts, sometimes referred to as off line filters, are useful for removing contaminates from new oil ("new" does not always mean "clean") and as part of a preventative maintenance program to prevent contamination damage.
+Filter carts, sometimes referred to as "off line" filters, are useful for removing contaminates from new oil ("new" does not always mean "clean") and as part of a preventative maintenance program to prevent contamination damage.
 These filter systems remove the oil from the system, run it through filters, and put it back clean and ready to go.
-This process is sometimes referred to as kidney loop filtration.
+This process is sometimes referred to as "Kidney Loop Filtration."